ethan-prime/cow/README.md

     -> sqrt
 }

-define is_prime -> bool {
+// returns whether cur_num is prime or not. define is_prime -> bool {
     bool! res = true
     for int! i = 2; i < #get_sqrt; i = i + 1 do {